 Check how your competitors are doing it.
 Observe what works best for them and meet with your team to see which ways you can adapt and tweak to make it work for your business too.

-A lot of webinar services are making it possible for you to record your presentation live which gives other people the opportunity to watch it on-demand whenever they want to.
+A lot of webinar services are making it possible for you to record your presentation live.
+This gives other people the opportunity to watch it on-demand whenever they want to.
 Some people may not have time to attend the live presentation but may actually be interested in the content.
 Give them a chance to access your webinar too.

-Following these tips and suggestions, you can expect to conduct a great webinar without breaking the bank.
+Following these tips and suggestions, you can expect to conduct cost effective webinars without breaking the bank.